CHIANGEL/chiangel.github.io/_pages/about.md

 Recent News
 ======
+- Jun., 2024.
+Two papers were accepted by Frontiers of Computer Science 2024 (CCF-B)
 - May., 2024.
 One paper was accepted by KDD 2024 (Accept Rate: 20.0%)
 - Jan., 2024.
 Three papers were accepted by WWW 2024 (Accept Rate: 20.2%)
 - Sep., 2023.
 Our [paper](https://arxiv.org/abs/2306.10933) wins the best paper award at DLP-RecSys 2023.